 Qualified students can take honours courses.
 Honours courses are interdisciplinary, small seminar-style courses that emphasize student discussion.
 They are offered in the evening hours and generally do not overlap with your other courses (though they may overlap with the elective Dutch courses that are also offered in the evening hours).

-Students need a minimum grade point average of 3.5 on a 4.0 scale (comparable to an 8.0 on a European ECTS scale) to qualify.
+Students need a minimum grade point average of 3.5 on a 4.0 scale (comparable to 8.0 on a European ECTS scale) to qualify.
 Students who do not meet this minimum grade point average may be considered in special circumstances.
-Students must also include a motivation letter in their application for the honours course(s) of their choosing.

 Deadlines: